 Raw cacao butter is the fat pressed at low temperatures from the cacao bean.
 It has an amazing aroma and makes a chocolate that doesn’t melt quite as quickly as chocolate made with coconut oil.
 It is however, quite expensive and the blocks need to be chopped up or shaved to melt, whereas the coconut oil melts easily (in summer it will be a liquid anyway).
 You can find out more about the health benefits of coconut oil here.

 You can make this chocolate with either one, or, a combination of the two.
-They all form an antioxidant rich, very nutritious and delicious chocolate.
+Either version forms an antioxidant rich, very nutritious and delicious chocolate.

-- 200 grams (1 cup) raw cacao butter or raw, extra virgin coconut oil (or a combination of 100gram of each), melted
+- 200 g cacao butter (1 cup) or raw, extra virgin coconut oil (or a combination of 100gram of each), melted

-- 2-4 tablespoons sweetener (honey, maple syrup or rice malt syrup) you can adjust the sweetness to your taste
+- 2-4 tbsp rice malt syrup, honey or maple syrup -you can adjust the sweetness to your taste

-Simply melt the cacao butter or coconut oil over a very low heat (I find placing in a bowl over hot water is best), or Thermomix (temp 50, speed 1) until just melted.
+- Simply melt the cacao butter or coconut oil over a very low heat (I find placing in a bowl over hot water is best), or Thermomix (temp 50, speed 1) until just melted.
 If making with just coconut oil, it only needs to be softened, not melted to make it.

-- Add the cacao powder and rice syrup, mix until well combined*.
+- Add the cacao powder and sweetener, mix until well combined.
 Pour into chocolate moulds or mini cupcake baking cups.
 You can also spread out over a baking sheet to make a bark.

 - Once set, keep in an airtight container in either the fridge or freezer.

 - If you happen to overheat it, try mixing with a stick blender or whipping it up in a blender just before pouring into a mould and get it into the freezer to set asap!

-Because both coconut oil and cacao butter melt when exposed to even a little heat, these always need to be kept cold (especially important if you use coconut oil for the fat).
+- Because both coconut oil and cacao butter melt when exposed to even a little heat, these chocolates always need to be kept cold (especially important if you use coconut oil for the fat).
 So, unfortunately, they are no good for picnics or lunch boxes (unless packed against an ice pack).